mitra42/dweb/docs/Storage and Retrieval.rst

 Comparisom to IPFS (Draft 3, 3.5.4)
 -----------------------------------
-* IPFS defines the type, not the representation in a "EncryptedObject" or :any:`SignedBlock` so a little hard to interpret
+* IPFS defines the type, not the representation in a "EncryptedObject" or :std:token:`SignedBlock` so a little hard to interpret
 * I'm assuming it is represented as a dictionary but it would be good to get exact syntax
 * IPFS allows a single signature on content, we use an array to allow multiple signatures of the same data.